Average-tech-enthusiast/Calculator.py/README.md

 # Calculator.py
 Python Calculator,
  A fun little side project.
-With features* a normal calculator
+With most features a normal calculator

- *most of the features